yunti/pokemon_test/README.md

 Run the migrations with
 `python manage.py migrate`

-Create an admin with
-`python manage.py createsuperuser`

 Then run the server with
 `python manage.py runserver`

-Log on to the admin at
+Log on to the api at to list,create, etc... pokemon `localhost:8000/api/pokemon`
-`localhost:8000/admin/`

-Create a user to test in the admin

 ## Frontend